-- (1) Parent and student conferences to report and evaluate pupil progress.
+- 1) Parent and student conferences to report and evaluate pupil progress.
 The parties agree that involving parents in the school and with their children's education, including regular communication with parents, is very important to student success.
 Teachers are encouraged to develop and implement a plan for maintaining contact with parents regarding student progress.
 Parents are encouraged to contact teachers if they have concerns about student progress.
 However, neither parents nor other visitors shall be permitted to interrupt class or come to a teacher's room during class time unless they have made an appointment with the teacher.
-Parents and other visitors shall be required to check in at the school office. - (2) Conferences with other teachers and administrators regarding students. - 31(3)Except in emergencies, inservice and staff meetings to improve the instructional program shall be held on32Mondays.
+Parents and other visitors shall be required to check in at the school office. - (2) Conferences with other teachers and administrators regarding students. - (3) Except in emergencies, inservice and staff meetings to improve the instructional program shall be held on Mondays.
 No more than two (2) building wide staff meetings may be scheduled per month.
-Business33faculty meetings shall last no longer than one (1) hour except in emergencies.
-However, meetings34scheduled specifically for inservice training or on the first day of the teacher work year may exceed one35hour.
-Inservice shall be planned in consultation with the faculty. - Faculty meetings may be used for professional development. - Teachers may also be required to attend four district-wide inservice or subject area meetings per year, which shall be scheduled on Mondays.
-Reasonable advance notice shall be given to teachers expected to attend. - At secondary schools, the workday may be extended up to two additional Mondays per month for departmental, grade level, parent or student conferences, or other professional meetings at the school level, scheduled with the teacher. - (4) During the school year, the annual open house and the annual school orientation meeting, if any. - 44 (5) Committee assignments and student activities which do not require an extensive amount of time beyond 45 the school day shall be distributed equitably by the principal after consultation with the ILT.
-Committees 46 shall be consistent with the provisions of §150.1.f.
-No teacher shall be required to accept more than two 47 committee assignments functioning at any one time at the building level.
-No teacher shall be required to 48 accept more than one (1) student activity sponsorship functioning at any one time.
+Business faculty meetings shall last no longer than one (1) hour except in emergencies.
+However, meetings scheduled specifically for inservice training or on the first day of the teacher work year may exceed one (1) hour.
+Inservice shall be planned in consultation with the faculty. - Faculty meetings may be used for professional development. - Teachers may also be required to attend four (4) district-wide inservice or subject area meetings per year, which shall be scheduled on Mondays.
+Reasonable advance notice shall be given to teachers expected to attend.